gatsbyjs/gatsby/docs/docs/api-files-gatsby-config.md

 The file `gatsby-config.js` defines your site's metadata, plugins, and other general configuration.
 This file should be in the root of your Gatsby site.

-If you created a gatsby site with the `gatsby new` command, there should already be a sample configuration file in your site's directory.
+If you created a Gatsby site with the `gatsby new` command, there should already be a sample configuration file in your site's directory.

 ## Set up the configuration file

-The configuration file should export a javascript object.
-Within this object you can define several different configuration options.
+The configuration file should export a JavaScript object.
+Within this object, you can define several different configuration options.

 ```javascript:title=gatsby-config.js
 module.exports = {